Anomalous dimension and quasinormal modes of flavor branes: Quasinormal modes

-Next, we consider the first quasinormal frequencies of massive quarks in figure \ref{Fig3}.
+Next, we consider the first quasinormal frequencies of massive quarks in Figure \ref{Fig3}.
 This figure includes curves for different non-zero $q=1,0,3,10$ from left to right.
 We describe the curve for $q=0$, first.
 Zero quark mass $(\theta_0=0)$ corresponds to the point with the smallest value of the real part and by increasing the mass along the curve, the real part reaches a maximum value and then decreases to reach the endpoint.
 Also, the imaginary part turns by increasing $ \theta_0 $.
 Now we see in this figure how $q$ changes the general feature of the $q=0$ curve.
 For $q=3$, the general shape does not change but it moves slightly to right-hand side of the $q=0$ curve, while the $ q=1 $ curve moves left.
 But $q=3$ increases both the real part of complex frequency values, significantly and the imaginary turning point disappears.
 For $q=10$, the turning behavior along both the imaginary and real parts disappears.
 In contrast with the $ q=3 $ case, the absolute values of the imaginary part become smaller for $ q=10 $.
 One finds that the starting point (small mass) has been affected stronger than the endpoint (large mass) of each curve.

+Along each curve in Figure \ref{Fig3}, one finds that the corresponding mode becomes more and more stable.
+However, as we have seen in Figure \ref{Fig1} a tachyonic mode appears in the system which depends on the $q$ parameter or the anomalous dimension of the condensate.
+Still, we are staying in the region close to the first order phase transition and keeping the black hole embeddings.
+One should notice that the endpoint of the trajectories in Figure \ref{Fig3} corresponds to the limiting D7 brane black hole embedding.
+This is the one that is touching the black hole horizon.
+Because of the tachyonic mode in the spectrum, it is not expected to reach this limiting embedding.

 It is an interesting observation that the effect of $q$ on the QNMs depends on the masses of quarks.
 Generally, the ordering of embeddings and QNMs for an arbitrary value of $ \theta_0 $ strongly depends on the value of $ q $ whether $ q<q_c $ or $ q>q_c $.
 Perhaps it implies an interesting physics close to the critical value $ q_c $.